UPDATED August 1, 2022

 View the COVID-19 Vaccinations in LA County dashboard here.
 This does not include allocations for the Cities of Long Beach and Pasadena, which have their own independent health departments and are receiving their own allocations.

 The FDA is globally respected for its scientific standards of vaccine safety, effectiveness and quality.
 The agency provides scientific and regulatory advice to vaccine developers and undertakes a rigorous evaluation of the scientific information through all phases of clinical trials, which continues after a vaccine has been approved or authorized for emergency use.
 Efforts to speed vaccine development have not sacrificed scientific standards, integrity of the vaccine review process or safety.
 Here is the path a COVID-19 vaccine must take to receive EUA.

-If you have had a severe allergic reaction—also known as anaphylaxis—to any ingredient in the Pfizer-BioNTech vaccine or the Moderna vaccine, you should not get vaccinated.
+If you have had a severe allergic reaction—also known as anaphylaxis—to any ingredient in the Pfizer-BioNTech vaccine, the Moderna vaccine or the Janssen (Johnson & Johnson) vaccine, you should not get vaccinated.
 If you have had a severe allergic reaction to other vaccines or injectable therapies, ask your doctor if you should get one of the vaccines.
-Your doctor will help you decide if it is safe for you to get the Pfizer-BioNTech or the Moderna vaccine.
+Your doctor will help you decide if it is safe for you to get one of the COVID-19 vaccines.
 Source: CDC

 - Pfizer-BioNTech: The most commonly reported side effects, which typically lasted several days, were pain at the injection site, tiredness, headache, muscle pain, chills, joint pain and fever.
 More people experienced these side effects after the second dose than after the first dose; you can expect that there may be some side effects after either dose, but even more so after the second dose.
 Source: FDA